Experts suggest poor UK ranking could be due to patients missing out on basic asthma care and a lack of awareness about the seriousness of asthma

 The charity is calling for everyone to play their part this World Asthma Day to combat the illness, which leaves people gasping for breath and can affect people’s health, relationships and work.

-It is also calling for healthcare professionals to follow asthma guidelines, and for those with asthma to get in touch if they need health advice.
+It is also calling for healthcare professionals to follow asthma guidelines.
+As well as for those with asthma to get in touch if they need health advice.

 Cathy Worboys, 49, a personal assistant from Ware in Hertfordshire, is calling for more research into asthma this World Asthma Day.
 After her daughter, Holly, 19, died from an asthma attack in January 2016.